Should I give aspirin to someone having a stroke?

 2. Hemorrhagic stroke: this is rarer, but occurs due to a burst blood vessel in the brain resulting in bleeding

 Aspirin works by making the blood less ‘sticky’.
-It is great for breaking down clots, however could worsen any bleeding into the brain.
+It is great for breaking down clots, however, could worsen any bleeding into the brain.
+Aspirin is recommended for the first aid treatment of a heart attack because it works quickly to break down the clot in the heart.

 When someone has a stroke you don’t know which type of stroke they are having!
-There is no way of knowing if the stroke is ischemic or hemorrhagic.
+There is no way of knowing if the stroke is ischemic (clot) or hemorrhagic (bleeding).
 Therefore we don’t know if aspirin will help or cause harm.
+Administering aspirin to a patient having a hemorrhagic stroke would cause serious harm.

 The only way to find out the type of stroke is a brain scan performed in hospital.
 Therefore the best first aid treatment for someone with a suspected stroke is to call for emergency medical help as soon as possible.

 Want to learn more about first aid?
-Have a go at one of our free online first aid courses.
+Sign up to one of our free online first aid courses.